wblabio/wblabio.github.io/wgact/README.md

 ## What this plugin does

 > This plugin tracks the value of WooCommerce orders and collects data for dynamic remarketing lists in Google Ads.
-With this you can optimize all your Google Ads campaigns to achieve maximum efficiency.
+With this data you can optimize all your Google Ads campaigns to achieve maximum efficiency.

 ## Features